nake89/kevinkivi.com/content/posts/real-damerau-levenshtein/index.md

 ![image](2.png)

-What kind of special hell is this.
+What the H-E-double-hockeysticks is this.
 No browser version and it only has the distance.
 It's supposed to be the second most popular.
 And I tested it, it also gives the wrong answer!
-WTF?!
-People don't care about anything.
-They just npm stuff and LGTM and these are the popular ones.
+The heck?!
+Consumers don't care about anything.
+They just npm install stuff and LGTM and these are the popular ones?
 Ok.
 What's next?

 ![image](3.png)